Anticoagulant Rodenticides

 Rhode Island Senate Bill S2795 Would Restrict Anticoagulant Rodenticide Sales and Use and Establish Municipal Rodent IPM Pilot Program

 Rhode Island has proposed a phased ban on the consumer sale and general use of anticoagulant rodenticides starting in 2027.
-The legislation signals a mandatory shift toward integrated pest management (IPM) and non-chemical alternatives for rodent control across the state.
+Businesses must accelerate the shift toward integrated pest management and non-chemical alternatives as traditional rodent control products face state-wide market exit.

 webserver.rilegislature.govUnited StatesUnited States